musevi/startup/README.md

 Update March 26
 Like the specifications say, I can't really see a difference between this and the service deliverable because most of the changes are behind the scenes.
 I like the instruction on handling credentials to keep them secure and make sure they don't end up somewhere online.

+Update March 27
+I'll probably end up replicating a lot of this code for my startup so I'm trying to understand exactly how it works.
+Specifically the four endpoints contained in index.js to update the authorization cookie.